Simmons Foods: Personnel

-As of 2022, Todd Simmons is the CEO and Vice Chairman of Simmons Foods, starting the roll in 2013.
+As of 2022, Todd Simmons is the CEO and Vice Chairman of Simmons Foods, starting the role in 2013.
 He began working at Simmons in 1990 was promoted to chief executive officer and Vice Chairman in December 2012.
 In 2016, he was selected as one of 10 local business leaders in the Northwest Arkansas Business Journal's “C-Suite Awards.”

 As of 2022, Mark Simmons is the Chairman of Simmons Foods, he has been chairman since 1987.
 He first joined Simmons in 1968 after graduating from the University of Arkansas.
 He was named president in 1974 following the death of his father, M.H.
 “Bill” Simmons, president and founder of Simmons Foods.
 He was inducted into the 29th Annual Arkansas Agriculture Hall of Fame in March 2017.

 Educational support

 Since 1979, the M.H.
 "Bill" Simmons Scholarship Program has been providing financial educational assistance to the children of Simmons Foods team members.

 The program has reached several milestones in its 40th year, providing a combined total of more than $1.1 million in college and vocational scholarships to over 1,000 students, according to a press release from the company.
 In 2019, the scholarship program awarded $134,000 in scholarships to 72 recipients.